 The definition of the background is not based on physical quantities and cannot be measured.
 It is only based on the estimation of an observer (mariner).

 The ratio between the different values for the illuminance is 10 and therefore the minimum luminous intensity may increase by a factor 10 or 100, when it is assumed to have background illumination.
 This may lead to very intense and expensive lights.
-This can be solved by introducing intermediate steps.
+This can be solved byusing the equation 6.

 A formula for the calculation of the required illuminance as a function of the background luminance has already been used for many years.
 Its main purpose was for daytime lights only.
-However the values of the formula fit very well to the existing values from, so it can be interpreted as an interpolation of these values.
+However the values of the formula fit very well to the existing values, so it can be interpreted as an interpolation of these values.

 Equation 6 Emin as a function background luminance